jyj5558/theta/README.md

 - accession_rm: repeat-masked reference genome assembly
 - accession_gtf: reference genome assembly annotation
 - mappability: reference genome assembly quality assessment
-- sra: holds several levels of population data
-- sra/raw: raw SRAs, kept for now to help with debugging
-- sra/cleaned: cleaned SRAs that are ready for mapping
-- sra/mapped: SRAs mapped to reference genome

 All of the Genus-species directories will be at /scratch/bell/dewoody/theta